gbondo-am/gbondo-am.github.io/_portfolio/Master's Thesis.md

 ## Data and Method
 - *Radon-222* and *Soil gas permeability* per measuring location are used to calculate the  *Geogenic radonpotential (GRP)* using the ***(Neznal et al. 2004)*** equation.

-- 38 covariates related to geology, soil, climate, Uranium, DEM etc.
+- 38 covariates related to geology, soil, and climate, and DEM etc.

 - Use *spatial cross validation* for feature selection.